frappe/erpnext_documentation/user/manual/en/stock/delivery-note.md

 Make sure to mark all your taxes in the Taxes and Charges table correctly for an accurate valuation.

+#### Shipping Rule
+A Shipping Rule helps set the cost of shipping an Item.
+The cost will usually increase with the distance of shipping.
+To know more, visit the [Shipping Rule](/docs/user/manual/en/selling/shipping-rule) page.

 ### 3.6 Additional Discount
 Any additional discounts to the whole order can be set in this section.
+This discount could be based on the Grand Total i.e., post tax/charges or Net total i.e., pre tax/charges.
+The additional discount can be applied as a percentage or an amount.
 Read [Applying Discount](/docs/user/manual/en/selling/articles/applying-discount) for more details.

 ### 3.7 Terms and Conditions
 These are fetched from the Sales Order.
 To know about adding Terms and Conditions, [click here](/docs/user/manual/en/setting-up/print/terms-and-conditions)

 ### 3.8 Transporter Information

+If you outsource transporting Items to their delivery location, the transporter details can be added.
+This is not the same as [drop shipping](/docs/user/manual/en/selling/articles/drop-shipping).

 * **Transporter**: The Supplier who will transport the Item to your Customer.
 The transporter feature should be enabled in the Supplier master to select the [Supplier](/docs/user/manual/en/buying/supplier) here.
 * **Driver**: You can add a Driver here who will drive the mode of transport.